tier4/driving_log_replayer/docs/scenario_format/index.en.md

 ### ScenarioDescription

-Describes a scenario description, used as a scenario description on the Autoware Evaluator.
+Describes a scenario, used as a scenario description on the Autoware Evaluator.

 ### SensorModel